letsencrypt/cp-cps/CP-CPS.md

 ### 1.3.1 Certification authorities

-This CP/CPS applies to the ISRG CA.
+This CP/CPS applies to the ISRG PKI.

 ### 1.3.2 Registration authorities